 Once the Dante channels have been routed in Dante Controller, peak meters will show the microphone audio coming in over Dante to Unit 2, then moving over the Dante network and being received by Unit 1.

-A more in depth example of routing Dante flows via Dante controller can be found in this Dante article.
+A more in depth example of routing Dante channels via Dante controller can be found in this Dante article.

 Below are some sample files for integrating two TesiraFORTÉ DAN units together.
 All examples are using a TesiraFORTÉ DAN VI and TesiraFORTÉ DAN CI.